Handler DSL

 Status Codes

-Status codes are modeled as singleton objects within the StatusCodes
+Status codes are modeled as singleton objects within the StatusCodes abstract class:

 abstract class StatusCodes(val code: Int = 200) {